 Note: The term "you" and its derivatives, as used in this permit, means the permittee or any future transferee.
-The term "this office" refers to the appropriate district or division office of the U.S. Army Corps of Engineers (USACE or Corps) having jurisdiction over the permitted activity or the appropriate official acting under the authority of the commanding officer.
+The term "this office" refers to the appropriate district or division office of the Corps of Engineers having jurisdiction over the permitted activity or the appropriate official acting under the authority of the commanding officer.